mui/material-ui/docs/src/pages/customization/palette/palette.md

 ### Using a color object

-The simplest way to customize a color object is to import one or more of the provided colors and apply them to a palette:
+The simplest way to customize a palette color is to import one or more of the provided colors and apply them to a palette:

 ```js